 back to top

-January: the year began with turning in the results of judging for the Barnet Arts poetry competition.
-The adjudication event was on 18th March.
+2017: the year began with turning in the results of judging for the Barnet Arts poetry competition 2016 and ended with the judging of their 2017 competition.
+Meantime…

-A 3rd collection, Let It Come to Us All, Eng/Rom, translated by Prof Dr Lidia Vianu of the University of Bucharest, published by Integral.
+Her short 3rd collection, Let It Come to Us All, Eng/Rom, translated by Prof Dr Lidia Vianu of the University of Bucharest, was published by Integral, with an illustrated version published by Contemporary Literature Press.
 More here.

 Anne joined the Poetic Voices project run by Anthony Fisher and Summer Read and 3 poems, read by Anne, are published there – see Anne elsewhere.